aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/fsx-for-netapp-ontap/index.md

 - Assets microservice deployment
 - FSx for NetApp ONTAP CSI Driver
-- Dynamic provisioning using FSx for NetApp ONTAP and Kuberneties deployment
+- Dynamic provisioning using FSx for NetApp ONTAP and Kubernetes deployment